Derrick990/kraken_tech_challenge_derrick_sun/README.md

 - Needs more exception handling for invalid/incorrectly formatted data.
 - Add validation to the file and readings parameters.
 - The footer appears to have meta data about the file e.g. how many lines and how many meter points were read.
 Could record this meta data explicitly and use it for validation.
+- What if 2 readings from the same MPAN but different meters are in the file, need to handle for this case.
+- Separate data services for files and readings.